What You Need to Know Before Traveling to the Philippines (Travel)

 Cebu Pacific

-Cebu Pacific uses smaller planes for trip to Coron.
-The used aircraft is A320.
+Cebu Pacific uses smaller planes for trips to Coron, specifically the A320 aircraft.

 Air Asia